Simplicity of the automorphism group of fields with operators

-Shelah showed the existence and uniqueness (up to isomorphism) of $\kappa$-prime models over arbitrary subsets $A$ (even if $A$ has size strictly larger than $\kappa$) whenever the countable theory is superstable.
-They are exact\-ly the $\kappa$-saturated $\kappa$-atomic models over $A$ which contain no (non-constant) $A$-indiscernible sequence of length $\kappa^+$.
-There are also results for stable theories, but with some restrictions on the cardinal $\kappa$.
+\begin{remark} Shelah \cite[Theorem IV.4.14 and IV.4.18]{sSbook} showed the existence and uniqueness (up to isomorphism) of $\kappa$-prime models over arbitrary subsets $A$ (even if the size of $A$ is greater than $\kappa$) whenever the theory is stable, as long as the cofinality of $\kappa$ is at least $|\LL|^+$.
+Indeed, Shelah shows that a $\kappa$-saturated model of the stable theory is $\kappa$-prime over $A$ if and only if it is $\kappa$-atomic over $A$ and contains no (non-constant) $A$-indiscernible sequence of length $\kappa^+$.

-\begin{remark} The existence and uniqueness of a $\kappa$-prime model over its closure $\cl(\emptyset)$ has been shown by the second author \cite{zC19} for the unstable theory ACFA: Choose a $\kappa$-saturated model $\mathcal M$ of ACFA of characteristic $0$.
-Then $\kappa$-prime models over subfields $A$ containing $\cl_{\M}(\emptyset)$ exist and are unique up to isomorphism over $A$.
+In the particular case that $T$ is superstable, then the same holds for all $\kappa\geq|\LL|^+$, regardless of the cofinality.

-As in the stable case, the $\kappa$-prime model $\UU$ of ACFA$_0$ over a subset $A$ containing $\cl_{\M}(\emptyset)$ is exactly the unique (up to isomorphism) $\kappa$-saturated model $\kappa$-atomic model over $A$ containing no (non-constant) $A$-indiscernible sequence of length $\kappa^+$. \end{remark}
+Whilst every completion $T$ of the theory ACFA$_0$ is simple yet unstable, the second author obtained in \cite{zC23} an analogous result to the existence and uniqueness of $\kappa$-prime models for ACFA$_0$ as well as their characterisation, with no restriction on $\kappa\geq\aleph_1$, but assuming that the base set $A$ is algebraically closed and that the fixed field of $A$ is a $\kappa$-saturated pseudo-finite field. \end{remark} Motivated by the above description of $\kappa$-prime models, we show the following result: \begin{prop} Assume that the simple theory $T$ satisfies Properties \ref{H:single_gen}-\ref{H:addgen} and (WH).
+We suppose furthermore the following condition for every $\kappa$-saturated model $\M$: